solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Connect and query Azure Database for PostgreSQL Flexible Server using pgAdmin

-This section explains how to perform queries against Azure Database for PostgreSQL Flexible Server using pgAdmin, a UI-based management tool.
+This section explains how to perform queries against Azure Database for PostgreSQL Flexible Server using PostgreSQL pgAdmin, a UI-based management tool.

 ### Setup

-Follow one of the methods in the [Create a Flexible Server database] document to create a Flexible Server instance with a database.
+Follow one of the methods in the [Create a Flexible Server database][25] document to create a Flexible Server instance with a database.

-Download pgAdmin from the [PostgreSQL Downloads.]
+Download pgAdmin tool from the [pgAdmin Downloads.]

 ### Instructions

+TODO - Cleanup/create

-Explore the [Use pgAdmin with Azure Database for PostgreSQL Flexible Server Flexible Server] article to perform the following activities:
+Explore the [Use pgAdmin tool with Azure Database for PostgreSQL Flexible Server] article to perform the following activities:

 -   Create a new database in the Flexible Server instance
 -   Create, query, and update data in a table (inventory)
 -   Delete records from the table

-> ![Note icon][Note] **Note:** pgAdmin can automatically
+> ![Note icon][Note] **Note:** pgAdmin can automatically initiate an
-> initiate an SSL-secured connection to Azure Database for PostgreSQL Flexible Server.
+> SSL-secured connection to Azure Database for PostgreSQL Flexible
-> However, it is recommended to use the [SSL public certificate] in the
+> Server.
+However, it is recommended to use the [SSL public certificate]
-> connections.
+> in the connections.
 To bind the SSL public certificate to pgAdmin,
 > choose the downloaded certificate file as the **SSL CA File** on the
 > **SSL** tab.